 Simmer Pot Recipes For Fall

-A potpourri simmer pot is a way to make your home smell fragrant for the season or holiday.
-Simmer pots are easy to make and inexpensive.
+A potpourri simmer pot is a way to make your home smell fragrant for the season.
+Simmer pots are easy to put together, and the ingredients are inexpensive.

 If the temperature is too low and you don’t see bubbles breaking the water’s surface, turn the temperature up slightly.
 Keep the stove on medium-low heat for a steady simmer.

-Once you’ve finished simmering your recipe, drain any remaining water using a sieve.
-Then allow the ingredients to cool down and store them in an air-tight box in the refrigerator.
+Once you’ve finished simmering your recipe, you can drain any remaining water using a sieve.
+If you wish to use the simmer pot ingredients again, allow the ingredients to cool down.
+Then store them in an airtight box in the refrigerator.

 Pumpkin Spice Potpourri:

-She used apple cider, canned pumpkin, cinnamon sticks, whole cloves, pumpkin pie spice, vanilla extract, and apple slices for her simmer pot recipe.
+This simmer pot recipe includes apple cider, canned pumpkin, cinnamon sticks, whole cloves, pumpkin pie spice, vanilla extract, and apple slices.

 Easy Homemade Autumn Simmer Pot:

-She used apple peels, orange peels, cinnamon sticks, star anise, bay leaves, whole cloves, and whole allspice in her recipe.
+This simmering potpourri recipe uses apple peels, orange peels, cinnamon sticks, star anise, bay leaves, whole cloves, and whole allspice.

 Cinnamon & Apples Simmering Potpourri: